w7978708wen/Student-Home-Rental-Analysis/README.md

 • Transforming the datasets in Python

-• Exporting the cleaned dataset as .csv to load into Power BI
+• Exporting the cleaned dataset a CSV file to load into Power BI

-• Doing exploratory data analysis in Power BI
+• Doing exploratory data analysis and data visualizations in Power BI

 • Utilizing design principles to direct the audience's focus

 • Utilizing data story-telling techniques to communicate insights clearly

-Bonus: I also performed <a href="https://github.com/w7978708wen/Student-Home-Rental-Analysis/blob/main/HomeRentalAnalysis.sql"> ad-hoc analysis using Microsoft SQL Server </a> to generate a capacity tracker, identify the top 10 most expensive room options that costs $1xxx , and summarize return applicants’ first preferences.
+Bonus: I also performed ad-hoc analysis using Microsoft SQL Server to generate a capacity tracker, identify the top 10 most expensive room options that costs $1xxx , and summarize return applicants’ first preferences.
+Please scroll down to near the end of this README.md for details.  <a href="https://github.com/w7978708wen/Student-Home-Rental-Analysis/blob/main/HomeRentalAnalysis.sql"> Here </a> is the link to the SQL file.

+Bonus: In a <a href= "https://github.com/w7978708wen/Microsoft-Azure-and-Databricks"> seperate repository</a>, I built an alternative ETL pipeline with the same data sets (applicant, capacity, pricing) using Microsoft Azure (Data Factory, Databricks).

 <h1>Data Transformation Using Python:</h1>
 Please go to the my <a href="https://github.com/w7978708wen/Student-Home-Rental-Analysis/blob/main/Python_data_transformation.ipynb">Jupyter notebook</a> attached in this repository for exact steps done.
 After data transformation, the .csv files will be used in Power BI to create the dashboard with data visualizations.
 Here are some of my takeaways: